google-udacity-scholars18/google-udacity-scholars18.github.io/README.md

 |FEND|[`_data/fend.yml`](_data/fend.yml)|
 |MWS|[`_data/mws.yml`](_data/mws.yml)|

-You can edit this file on github by clicking on 🖋 icon and submitting submitting your changes via PR.
+You can edit this file on github by clicking on 🖋 icon and submitting your changes via PR.

 #### Entry format